AI4LAM/awesome-ai4lam/README.md

 - [DeepLearning.AI Short Courses](https://www.deeplearning.ai/short-courses/), a free courses from a platform created by Andrew Ng
 - [Introduction to Hugging Face](https://www.codecademy.com/learn/intro-to-hugging-face), a free course by Codecademy

+### AI in galleries, libraries, archives and museums

+- The [AI4LAM YouTube channel](https://www.youtube.com/@ai4lam120/videos) has introductory presentations on many topics

 ## Tools and Frameworks

 ## Data Sets